Stem Cell Network

 The Stem Cell Network (SCN) is a Canadian non-profit that supports stem cell and regenerative medicine research, teaches the next generation of highly qualified personal, and delivers outreach activities across Canada.
-SCN has become Canada's foremost research organization dedicated to enable the translation of stem cell research into clinical applications, commercial products and public policy.
 The Network has been supported by the Government of Canada, since inception in 2001.
-This strategic funding, valued at $139M has benefitted approximately 231 world-class research groups and 5,000 trainees from across Canada.
-Additionally, SCN has catalyzed 25 clinical trials, 21 start-up companies, incubated several international and Canadian research networks and organizations, and established the Till & McCulloch Meetings, Canada's foremost stem cell research event.
+SCN has catalyzed 25 clinical trials, 21 start-up companies, incubated several international and Canadian research networks and organizations, and established the Till & McCulloch Meetings, Canada's foremost stem cell research event.

-The mission of the organization is "to capitalize upon Canada's competitive advantage in stem cells for the benefit of Canadians".

 The organization is based in Ottawa, Ontario.

 Activities

 Annual Scientific Conference

 Since 2001, SCN has hosted an annual scientific conference.
 This conference is open to SCN investigators and trainees, and provides a forum to share new research.
 The conference takes place in a different Canadian city each year.
 In 2012, the annual conference was re-branded as the Till & McCulloch Meetings.
 The establishment of the Meetings ensured that the country's stem cell and regenerative medicine research community would continue to have a venue for collaboration and the sharing of important research.
 The Till & McCulloch Meetings are Canada's largest stem cell and regenerative medicine conference.